near/stakewars-iv/REWARDS.md

 ### 1.2 Traffic generation (Available for Stage 2)

 A participant can generate a meaningful amount of traffic on StatelessNet to stress-test the network and claim rewards.
-Goal of the program is to understand the capacity of Stateless validation under unexpected traffic in the network.
+The goal of the program is to understand the capacity of Stateless validation under unexpected traffic in the network.
 The reward amount will be determined by traffic size and novelty/uniqueness of traffic patterns.
 For efficient monitoring during traffic generation, each proposal needs to be aligned with the engineering team before execution.

-Anyone can participate for this reward.
+Anyone who filled in the [Traffic Generation Proposal](https://github.com/near/stakewars-iv/issues/new?assignees=&labels=&projects=&template=traffic-generation-proposal.md&title=) can participate for this reward.

 ### 1.3 Running a validator node with high uptime (Available for Stage 2)

 In Stage 2 of the program, participants who run a validator node with high uptime can be rewarded in NEAR tokens.
 For this reward, only mainnet validators active as of March 1st 2024 are eligible.
+Also, it's required to fill in [Becoming a Validator Proposal](https://github.com/near/stakewars-iv/issues/new?assignees=&labels=&projects=&template=becoming-a-validator-proposal.md&title=), and [the validator form](https://docs.google.com/forms/d/e/1FAIpQLScmgfOdsxV7c5u4fArn79JBf2MBwFqPIqCVU1x0lAYaZoYuxg/viewform).
 Details around the uptime threshold and how it is measured will be published in the last week of February 2024.

 ## 2. Bug bounty